EllisKrusch/EllisKrusch.github.io/README.md

 ### Recent Earthquake Visualization and Analysis

+This project focused on the near-real-time earthquake data that the United States Geological Survey or USGS, provides.
+As an environmental science minor, this data has always fascinated me since I learned about it a few years ago.
+I hadn't realized that there were so many siesmic sensors located around the world that all connect to one main hub.

+The USGS collects all of this data and publishes it to the web frequently and automatically.
+I also found it interesting how often earthquakes happen.
+While larger-scale earthquakes don't happen that often, many smaller but still impactful earthquakes happen each and every day.

+With this in mind, I pulled the last seven days' worth of earthquake data from the USGS to make a useful and interactive data visualization, especially for those interested in earthquakes or studying environmental science.

+Please drag the following map around by holding the shift key and dragging with your mouse.
+You can also use the + and - buttons on the top left of the map to zoom in and out.

+Note also that there are two separate tabs or maps to this project, but they still connect.
+You can access each one by clicking on the text located above the map, which will also explain what each map is showing.

+The first map allows you to filter by automatic detections, which means that one of the seismographs automatically recorded and uploaded this quake, or by reviewed detections, which means a human at the USGS reviewed and confirmed the quake.
+The second map allows you to filter by the depth of the quake, which helps give insight into what fault line or what shift caused the quake.
+Scientists can go even further with this data by entering specific fault line depth into the graphs filter, and finding whether a quake occured along it.

+You can view the full raw dataset [here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) on the USGS website.

 <div class='tableauPlaceholder' id='viz1762912759090' style='position: relative'><noscript><a href='#'><img alt='Earthquakes in the Last Seven Days (11&#47;3-11&#47;10)By Ellis KruschData provided by the USGS: https:&#47;&#47;earthquake.usgs.gov&#47;earthquakes&#47;feed&#47;v1.0&#47;csv.php ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;YM&#47;YMCKQGRWN&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='path' value='shared&#47;YMCKQGRWN' /> <param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;YM&#47;YMCKQGRWN&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div> <script type='text/javascript'> var divElement = document.getElementById('viz1762912759090'); var vizElement = divElement.getElementsByTagName('object')[0]; vizElement.style.width='1016px';vizElement.style.height='991px'; var scriptElement = document.createElement('script'); scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js'; vizElement.parentNode.insertBefore(scriptElement, vizElement); </script>